TMSolution/Gravatar/docs/GravatarProfileRequests.md

         )
     );
 ```
-Optionally you can request for JSONP with specified callback
+Request for JSONP with specified callback
 ```php
     $profileData = (string) new Response(
         new JsonRequest(